pheonix99/WotRResourceUnification/Readme.md

 It's a tool to merge different (game engine) instances of the same (tabletop rules) pool from different classes and make them behave correctly.

 ## Changelog
+1.2.1
+Should slightly improve perfomance and spam the logs less

 1.2.0
 Fix for breaking change somewhere in Owlcat land.